zphelj/fed-5-capstone/README.md

 * The capstone rubric requires the API and user ID's for the dependent services to be encoded in the app.js.
 As such this is usable as-is with my existing keys as encoded in the file.
 Please follow the Dependencies links for each API and the instructions there to create your own keys and update `/src/client/js/travel_functions.js`.

 ## License
 This is in the public domain at this time and offered without warranty.
-It should not be used to cheat on your Udacity Nanodegree!